arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 ### What’s your strategy for releasing new features?
 For example, do you often use feature toggles?
 Do you monitor some key metric changes after a deploy?

-I prefer to release less features but more often.
+I prefer to release fewer features but more often.
 Of course "more often" depends on the structure of a company and the process of software delivery it has.
 In general, I try to rely on tests and additional checks, for example, linters and code quality tools.
 If everything's green I can pass it to QA for regression and manual testing.

 I like the idea of feature toggle but it should be used really carefully.
 It looks good on paper, but when you have a complex system and too many toggles, the code can be really messy and contain a lot of duplication.
 It makes much harder to debug issues and follow the flow of the application.
 It's a powerful tool that should be used wisely and only if it's needed.